 The concatenation technique for feature maps in DenseNet helps to capture diverse characteristics rapidly and thus the architecture works well with less amount of data.
 This has been the primary motivation to utilize DenseNet in our experiments.

-Since we are using a network that has already seen a lot of images and learned to distinguish between the classes, we can teach this network to classify the new classes with few examples.
-The technique has been applied mostly in the same domain tasks but the use of optimal architecture and discriminative learning has helped to obtain better results in a different domain here. \cite{wu19} have mentioned regarding the possible negative impact of transfer learning when applied for different domain transfer based on the suggestions from \cite{pan2009survey}. \cite{Rosenstein2005TransferLW} suggested using an ensemble of tasks A for a better transfer to task B mainly due to strong feature space creation.
-The idea of negative transfer does not practically hold true as seen from our experiments.
+Since we are using a network that has already seen a lot of images and learned to distinguish between the classes, we can teach this network to classify the new classes with a few examples.
+The technique has been applied mostly in the same domain tasks but the use of optimal architecture and discriminative learning has helped to obtain better results in a different domain here. \cite{wu19} have discussed the possible negative impact of transfer learning when applied for different domain transfer based on the suggestions from \cite{pan2009survey}. \cite{Rosenstein2005TransferLW} suggested using an ensemble of tasks A for a better transfer to task B mainly due to strong feature space creation.
+The idea of negative transfer does not seem to practically hold true, as seen from the results of our experiments.

-The use of data augmentation technique provided only a marginal improvement in our experiments but here we use augmentation only to remove the class imbalance and not extensively to increase the data sample size as performed by previous classifiers.
+When comparing the performance shown by Few shot learning and transfer learning experiments, we observe a few factors leading to the difference in the results.
+There is a significant difference in the architecture of Twin networks and DenseNet.
+DenseNet is a much deeper network with more number of parameters and residual connections helping in better flow of the gradient during training.
+Comparatively, twin networks are shallower and less complex in terms of the number of parameters.
+In few-shot learning experiments, we train the networks from scratch whereas transfer learning involves the use of pretrained networks.
+As shown by \cite{hendrycks2019pretraining}, pre-training helps in the robustness of the model and helps to obtain a better performance.
+As Few-Shot Image classification is an active area of research, we can look forward to these methods performing on par or better than the transfer learning methods in the future.

-In both the methods applied in our approach, we observed that the `Bent' category has shown the highest confusion.
+Overall, we observed that the `Bent' category galaxies show the highest difficulty in correct classification.
 In the incorrect cases, the FRII samples are classified as Bent and vice-versa.
-As suggested by \cite{aniyan17} this is most likely because many Bent galaxies exhibit FRII like appearance and hence can be classified incorrectly as such.
+As suggested by \cite{aniyan17} this is most likely because many Bent galaxies exhibit FRII like morphology and hence may be classified incorrectly as such.